John-116/ALT-2/README.md

 # ALT-2
+by John Denny and Vishrut Srinivasa.

-A content based recommendation algorithm made in python
+A content based movie recommendation algorithm made in python.

+## Dataset

+The Dataset used is the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).